 This stamp issue presents eye-catching photographs of Macquarie (1883), Hornby (1858) and Robertsons Point (1910).
 These Sydney lighthouses are included on various heritage registers (state and commonwealth), due to both their historical importance and the fact that they are still in use as a navigational device.

 The stamp issue is timed to coincide with 200 years since Australia’s first lighthouse was turned on for the first time – the original Macquarie Lighthouse of 1818.
-Read more about the lighthouses and their history in our post, Shining a light on the lighthouses of Sydney.
+Read more about the lighthouses and their history in our article, shining a light on the lighthouses of Sydney.

 Hornby Lighthouse (1858), with its distinctive vertical red and white stripes, stands high up at Inner South Head, near Watsons Bay, Sydney.
 Hornby is one of the oldest surviving lighthouses in Australia.
 It was constructed after the public outcry following two maritime disasters in the area in 1857.
 Until it was built, the original Macquarie Lighthouse on Outer South Head was the only other lighthouse in the area.